Become a Counselor in Florida

 LMHC licensure in Florida is handled by the state Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling.
-Licensure details, including requirements for education, supervision, examination, and renewal, are examined further below, along with salary information from the U.S. Bureau of Labor Statistics as well as public and private scholarships available to aspiring LMHCs in Florida.
+Licensure details, including requirements for education, supervision, examination, and renewal, are examined further below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships available to aspiring LMHCs in Florida.

 LMHC licensure in Florida requires the completion of a master’s degree in mental health counseling from a program accredited by the Council for the Accreditation of Counseling and Related Educational Programs.
 Programs that meet all of the coursework requirements listed below may also be acceptable.